JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 If a player closes their GUI, the other player is informed, and the game is abandoned and the app closes.

-A win is determined in accordance to the aforementioned Wikipedia page: 'A player wins by capturing all of the opponent's pieces or by leaving the opponent with no legal move'.
+A win is determined in accordance to the aforementioned Wikipedia page: 'A player wins by capturing all the opponent's pieces or by leaving the opponent with no legal move'.

 Draws only occur by mutual consent for the purposes of this app.